blackcoffeexbt/satdress/README.md

 ## How to run

 1. Download the binary from the releases page (or compile with `go build` or `go get`)
-2. Create a config file using the example file `config-sample.yml`.
+2. Create a config file using the example file `config-sample.yml`
 3. Start the app with `./satdress`
+4. Configure the daemon scripts (e.g. `scripts/lightning-address.service`)

 ## Features